Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 However, one thing you can’t avoid are the laws and legal paperwork that go along with transferring large amounts of money.
 Before you move your money to the US, familiarise yourself with these laws and regulations.

 Do I have to report large transfers into the US?

 Yes.
-No matter where you’re from, if you’re sending more than $10,000 to in the US, both you and your recipient will need to abide by US laws put in place to both protect both your money and the interests of the government.
+No matter where you’re from, if you’re receiving more than US$10,000 while in the US, you’ll need to abide by US laws put in place to both protect both your money and the interests of the government.

-By law, banks report all cash transactions that exceed $10,000 – and any transaction of any amount that alerts their suspicions.
-Money transfer businesses, which often solely send money between countries, sometimes have reporting thresholds as low as $1,000.
+By law, banks report all cash transactions that exceed US$10,000 — and any transaction of any amount that alerts their suspicions.
+Money transfer businesses, which often solely send money between countries, sometimes have reporting thresholds as low as US$1,000.